 We have TWO now, and I wouldn’t really raise a fuss if there was mention of a 3rd.
 (But don’t tell Jeremiah!)

 Why?
 Because I get alllll the good cookin’ from my husband of things like this prime rib on a Traeger.

 Can you smell that??
 Because I still can.

-This is also an easy recipe.
-Like, I would’ve been fully comfortable throwing this together and sticking it on the grill, and I’m not typically a griller.
+This is a super easy recipe.
+As in, even as a novice griller I would’ve been totally comfortable throwing this together and sticking it on the grill, and I’m not typically a griller.